Director of Programs, Global

 Priti’s passion for travel has never slowed down, even given all of her moves.
 She has backpacked across more than 20 countries, and her love for trekking has taken her up Machu Pichu in Peru, Mount Rinjani in Indonesia, Mt.
 Fuji in Japan and Torres Del Paine in Patagonia, Chile.
 Priti and her husband, Abbal, hope to go back to Nepal one day to try and conquer the Himalayas.
 Reading novels is one of Priti’s favorite pastimes, as a story can transport us to different worlds and is another form of travelling.
 She can also be found listening to music, going for walks and curling up to watch a good Netflix show.

-Priti serves as a Program Manager at iLEAP, administering a diverse range of programs including the International Fellowship.
+Priti serves as the Director of Programs, Global, administering a diverse range of programs including the International Fellowship.